cloud-native-suisse-romande/governance/policies/1_privacy-policy.md

 The YouTube server is informed which of our pages you have visited.

 Further information on how user data is handled can be found in YouTube’s privacy policy at: https://www.google.de/intl/de/policies/privacy

+## Credits

+This policy is an adapted version of the [KCD Zurich Data Privacy Policy](https://cloudnativezurich.ch/data-privacy/), used with the permission.
+We thank the _Verein cloudnative.zürich_ for sharing the template.

+## Version History

+This document is stored on GitHub, and the versions are tracked in the commit history.
+Changes to the policy are made in accordance with the Association's [Governance Charter](../association/charter.md).